Thomriiii/GroupProject-FringeProjectionSystem/README.md

 - If full-screen projector mode doesn't appear, check that `SDL_VIDEODRIVER` is set to `kmsdrm` or your system's display driver (the `Projector` class sets `SDL_VIDEODRIVER=kmsdrm` by default).

 ---

-If you want, I can also add a `requirements.txt` or `pyproject.toml` and some basic sanity-check scripts (e.g., a small script to verify camera+projector detection).
-Let me know which one you prefer. 💡